Catherine Cusack (she/her)

 Contact Hilary at hrosa@gmfts.org

 Hilary joined GMFTS in May 2023.
-As the Food Access & Logistics Coordinator, she helps to facilitate The Lunchbox summer meal program and works to improve food access throughout the Northeast Kingdom.
-She has a background in culinary arts, food security, and housing advocacy.
-While living in Bozeman, MT, Hilary volunteered extensively with the Fork & Spoon Community Kitchen and later interned with Gallatin Valley Food Bank.
-She graduated from Montana State University with a B.A. in Political Science.
-Following graduation, Hilary served as an AmeriCorps VISTA at the University of Montana Food Pantry in Missoula, MT, where she became involved in the local volunteer Housing Advocate Network.
-Prior to joining GMFTS, Hilary worked as a Housing Specialist at Northeast Kingdom Community Action.
+As the Food Access Coordinator, she helps to connect the dots between our programs and the charitable food system, overseeing various food access initiatives including The Lunchbox (our summer meals program), community workshops, and youth cooking programs.
+She also supports the daily operations of our food hub, Green Mountain Farm Direct.
+Hilary’s background is in culinary arts, food security, and housing advocacy.
+While living in Montana, Hilary volunteered with the Fork & Spoon Community Kitchen and later interned with Gallatin Valley Food Bank.
+After college, she served as an AmeriCorps VISTA at the University of Montana Food Pantry in Missoula, where she became involved in the local volunteer Housing Advocate Network.
+Prior to joining GMFTS, Hilary worked as a Housing Support Specialist at Northeast Kingdom Community Action.
+Hilary is actively involved in the Essex-Caledonia-Orleans (ECO) Food Security Network, as well as an initiative to start a community-owned food co-op in Newport.
+She is very passionate about building community and all the ways in which food can enrich our lives.
 When she’s not working, you can find her on the trails, hiking, biking and cross-country skiing, or at home cooking, reading, and snuggling with her cats.
-Hilary is very passionate about food access and sustainability, and is SO excited to be involved in the farm-to-table movement in Vermont!

 Piper Toth (she/her)